ansible/ansible-rulebook/docs/rules.rst

      - Yes
    * - module_args
      - The arguments to pass into the Ansible Module
      - No
+   * - retry
+     - If the module fails execution, retry it once, boolean value true|false.
+Default false
+     - No
+   * - retries
+     - If the module fails execution, the number of times to retry it.
+Integer value, default 0
+     - No
+   * - delay
+     - The retry interval, an integer value
+     - No
    * - verbosity
      - Verbosity level when running the module, a value between 1-4